Client

 After gathering and analyzing our research findings, we embarked on the design process with a user-centric approach.
 We brainstormed solutions to each problem expressed by our users and did rough wireframing on features that address critical user needs.
 We then conducted two rounds of user testing and iteratively refined our design based on users’ feedback.
 We focused on the user's experience, ensuring the application's usability and effectiveness.

-An application for desktop and mobile devices that connects patients with available therapists who work flexible schedules to help them with ongoing or immediate issues.
+Our Solution is an application for desktop and mobile devices that connects patients with available therapists who work flexible schedules to help them with ongoing or immediate issues.

 For therapists